 - Give you notice to leave your accommodation and obtain a court order for eviction - Refer debts to external solicitors and/or debt collection agencies who will take steps to recover the debt.
-The steps may include court action to recover the debt. - 27.3 Library sanctions: Please return all library books on time to avoid running up library fines.
-Please make sure that when you leave BU, whether you have finished your course or you withdraw, you return all library books as soon as possible.
-We will take steps to recover overdue library fines and charges owed by current students alongside provisions of our Library Rules, which are at www.bournemouth.ac.uk/student/library-rules.
-As well as taking steps to recover payment of the debt, the Library will prevent you from borrowing further items or renewing existing loans if you have: - Unpaid library fines totalling more than £20 - Fines of any amount that have been outstanding for more than two weeks - An item which is overdue for eight weeks or more - Deliberately damaged an item, even if you have paid for it.
-This sanction will apply for a period of time.
+The steps may include court action to recover the debt. - 26.7 Library sanctions: Please return all library loans by their Due date or when we recall them for another reader.
+We will invoice you for the replacement cost of any item that is lost, damaged or more than three weeks overdue.
+Please make sure that when you leave BU, whether you have finished your course or withdraw, you return all library loans as soon as possible.
+We will take steps to recover library charges owed by current students alongside provisions of our Library Rules, which are at www.bournemouth.ac.uk/student/library-rules.
+As well as taking steps to recover payment of the debt, the Library will prevent you from borrowing further items if you have: - An overdue item that has been requested by another reader - Failed to pay, when requested, the replacement cost for a lost, damaged or overdue item.

-If you do not pay outstanding library fines or charges, we may refer them to our external solicitors and/or debt collection agents who will take steps to recover the debt.
+If you do not pay outstanding library charges, we may refer them to our external solicitors and/or debt collection agents who will take steps to recover the debt.

-27.4 Other fees and charges: If you fail to pay any other fees or charges due to us or make agreed payments under an agreed payment plan, we may refer debts to our external solicitors and/or debt collection agents who will take steps to recover the debt.
+Other fees and charges: If you fail to pay any other fees or charges due to us or make agreed payments under an agreed payment plan, we may refer debts to our external solicitors and/or debt collection agents who will take steps to recover the debt.